comixed/comixed/CONTRIBUTING.md

 Using this template, your changes are then visible on the ticket's page.
 This lets everybody know what changes were made for any issue.

+## Formatting And Cleaning Up Code

+Before you submit your code for a pull request, please be sure to clean up and format your code.

+Included in the repository are Eclipse files for (formatting)[docs/eclipse formatter.xml] and (cleaning up)[docs/eclipse cleanup.xml] your code automatically.
+If you use Eclipse then please import these configuration files and use them.

 ## Pull Request Process

 1. Ensure any install or build dependencies are removed before the end of the layer when doing a